STJRush/Wintel/Research/Brainstorm.md

 Tesla moedel 3 has automatic emergency braking incase the driver becomes distracted or is a driver fall asleep the car will automatically break before a collision can occur and has collision avoidance incase you have a slow reaction time.
-It has 8 air bags so if a crash does occurred you will be protected from the impact.It also has electronic stability and traction control wich means it improves a vehicle's stability by detecting and reducing loss of traction or skidding.
+It has 8 air bags so if a crash occurrs you will be protected from the impact.It also has electronic stability and traction control wich means it improves a vehicle's stability by detecting and reducing loss of traction or skidding.

  The tesla mode 3 has a 15″ touchscreen with onboard maps and navigational system, which is now provided by Intel and has new and imptroved design